 Our team has collected information you’ll find entertaining and very helpful in organising your medical elective in Nigeria.
-We support students to organise a medical elective in Nigeria with our resources and Medical Elective Programme and Medics’ Inn Elective Bursary.
-We are eager to make the organisation of electives in Nigeria as enjoyable as the clinical and holiday experience.
+We support students to organise their medical elective in Nigeria with our free resources and Medical Elective Programme and Medics’ Inn Elective Bursary.
+We are eager to make the organisation of electives in Nigeria as enjoyable as the clinical and travel experience.

 With the help of some amazing doctors and medical students we share as many testimonials of medical experience in Nigeria as we can.
 We want our readers can have a realistic understanding and expectation of working as a healthcare professional in Nigeria, whether this is on a temporary or permanent basis.

 Needless to say, you cannot go to a country like Nigeria for work experience and not thoroughly enjoy other aspects of Nigerian culture.
 We’ll share our experience and search of the best of Nigerian culture; food, entertainment, tourism so your medical experience in is enriched!

 Those who engage with the website have easy access to relevant, up-to-date and reliable information on: